How to Drink Less Alcohol: Three Strategies That Work

 The Research Nuance

-Here's something interesting from the British moderation study: people using pre-commitment strategies (deciding in advance to have fewer drinking occasions) had lower weekly consumption than those relying on in-the-moment self-control (choosing smaller drinks, alternating).
+Here's something interesting from the same British moderation study: people using pre-commitment strategies (planning fewer drinking occasions in advance) tended to have lower weekly consumption than those relying on in-the-moment self-control like choosing smaller drinks or alternating.

-Translation: deciding 'I won't drink on weeknights' may work better than 'I'll have every other drink as AF' for total reduction.
-Though combining both works best of all.
+Setting rules like 'I won't drink on weeknights' may do more for total reduction than 'I'll have every other drink as AF'.
+Combining both approaches works best of all.

-Deciding 'I won't drink on weeknights' may work better than 'I'll have every other drink as AF'
+Setting rules like 'I won't drink on weeknights' may do more for total reduction than 'I'll have every other drink as AF'.

 Who It Suits